mcsee/Software-Design-Articles/Articles/Theory/What exactly is a name - Part I The Quest/readme.md

 [Coupling - The one and only software design problem](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Theory/Coupling%20-%20The%20one%20and%20only%20software%20design%20problem/readme.md)

-The fact that they are all human beings does not mean that there must be a variable _$human_ referencing us.
+The fact that they are all human beings doesn't mean that there must be a variable _$human_ referencing us.

 <!-- [Gist Url](https://gist.github.com/mcsee/d2d0a96e0a76678186c5c7885c6ea930) -->